1759 - Dutch operations in Bengal

 In October, Mir Jafar came to Calcutta, avowedly to pay his respects to Clive; but in reality to be near at hand, as the Dutch governor had informed him that he was now prepared to strike.

-It was now evident that Mir Jafar was in league with the invaders, whose schemes to overthrow the power of the British in Bengal were transparent to the far-sighted Clive, who at once correctly surmised that the Dutch with their powerful squadron would attempt to force a passage up the river Hooghly, land their troops, and march towards Chinsurah.
+It was now evident that Mir Jafar was in league with the invaders, whose schemes to overthrow the power of the British in Bengal were transparent to the far-sighted Clive, who at once correctly surmised that the Dutch with their powerful squadron would attempt to force a passage up the Hooghly River, land their troops, and march towards Chinsurah.

 Indeed, the Dutch commodore ordered his land forces to march to Chinsurah and his vessels to capture any British vessels sailing on the river.
 The Dutch force accompanying this fleet consisted of 700 Europeans and 800 trained Malays without any field-gun.
 To compensate for their lack of artillery, they arranged with their countrymen at Chinsurah (150 men, some artillery and a number of Sepoys) to attempt to make a junction with their main corps at a given point en route.
 It was not anticipated that any serious opposition could be offered by the British; for the Dutch Europeans far out-numbered the British Europeans, and the Malay soldiers, who formed an important part of the Dutch expedition, were believed to be vastly superior in courage and physique to the Bengal Sepoys.